StuntsPT/concatenator/README.md

 ##Format conversion

 Given a FASTA input, *Concatenator* will convert it into the NEXUS format.
-The user can choose the *type* of NEUXS output - *leave* or *interleave*.
+The user can choose the *type* of NEUXS output - *leave* or *interleave*; for this step, the user is requested further information, such as the data type, the "missing" data character or the "gap" character.

 ##Concatenation